Humpty Doo

 Educational outcomes in Humpty Doo fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 15.3%, significantly below the SA4 region average of 31.3%.
+The area faces educational challenges with university qualification rates at 15.3%, significantly lower than the SA4 region average of 31.3%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 10.2%, followed by graduate diplomas (2.7%) and postgraduate qualifications (2.4%).
+Bachelor degrees are the most common at 10.2%, followed by graduate diplomas (2.7%) and postgraduate qualifications (2.4%).
 Trade and technical skills are prominent, with 50.0% of residents aged 15+ holding vocational credentials - advanced diplomas (11.1%) and certificates (38.9%).

-Educational participation is notably high at 31.9%, including primary education (13.1%), secondary education (10.0%), and tertiary education (3.7%).
-Humpty Doo's four schools have a combined enrollment of 1,931 students as of the latest data.
-The area demonstrates typical Australian school conditions with an ICSEA score of 954, indicating balanced educational opportunities.
-Education provision is balanced with three primary and one secondary school serving distinct age groups.
-School capacity exceeds typical residential needs at 20.8 places per 100 residents compared to the regional average of 17.1, suggesting the area serves as an educational center for the broader region.
+Educational participation is high at 31.9%, including primary education (13.1%), secondary education (10.0%), and tertiary education (3.7%).
+Humpty Doo's 4 schools have a combined enrollment of 1,931 students, serving typical Australian school conditions with balanced educational opportunities.
+Education provision is balanced with 3 primary and 1 secondary school serving distinct age groups.
+School capacity exceeds residential needs at 20.8 places per 100 residents compared to the regional average of 17.1, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education